Local stock market dips by 0.4% despite uptick in activities

 Equities trading at the Nigerian Exchange Limited (NGX) on Thursday was bearish as the All-Share Index (ASI) moderated by 0.42 per cent to close at 48,964.83 points.

-The domestic equities market traded with bearish sentiments as Nestle Nigeria’s closing limit down undermined the market’s performance.
+The domestic equities market traded with bearish sentiments as Nestle Nigeria closing limit down undermined the market’s performance.

 Accordingly, the Month-to-Date loss increased to -1.8 per cent, while the Year-to-Date gain moderated to +14.6 per cent.